 The workshop employs an adult learning approach characterized by a participatory and interactive training style.
 It engages participants in practical exercises and group work.

-The online component will last five weeks, 26 October – 27 November 2020.
-Each week, participants go through assigned modules and reading materials, complete assignments and exercises.
+The first online component will last five weeks, 26 October – 27 November 2020.
+Each week, participants will go through assigned modules and reading materials, complete assignments and exercises.
 They also post to discussion forums to share experiences, questions and comments, and receive feedback from the instructors.
-Thereafter, participants will attend a two-and-a-half day face-to-face session from 9 – 11 December.
-The face-to-face component is designed to complement learned skills through practice and to receive feedback from peers and instructor.
+Thereafter, participants will participate in second online phase of five half-days session from 7 – 11 December.
+The second online phase is designed to complement learned skills through practice and to receive feedback from peers and the instructor.

 The webinar sessions will be conducted using Zoom web conferencing.
 Self-paced modules and discussion forum for each week of the course will be designed and structured on the UNKampus, UNSSC’s Learning Platform.

 Participants need a computer (or mobile device), a reliable internet connection and either headset with microphone to connect to the audio through the computer, or a telephone.
 We recommend accessing audio through the computer.
 No special software is required, but participants must be able to access Zoom either on their internet browser or app, so please check the admin rights on your computer.
 We will send instructions for webinar access to registered participants.
 We recommend you download the application and test your access in advance.

 The live webinar sessions for the first online phase are from 2:00 pm – 4:00 pm Rome-time (8:00 am – 10:00 am New York-time).

 The live webinar sessions for the second online phase are from 2:00 - 4:30 pm Rome-time (8:00 am - 10:30 am New York-time).

 This programme builds upon UNSSC courses that are geared to programme support and administrative functions.
 It includes the following activities: